 When I was a kid, and we went to a restaurant that served chicken or shrimp fajitas, I was definitely ordering them.

 The excitement of them coming to the table in a sizzling skillet couldn’t be beat!
-A homemade fajita bar is also pretty exciting.
+Even now, a homemade fajita bar is one of my favorite ways to throw a party.

 It tasted great, but upon closer inspection recently, I’ve realized the packet contained sketchy ingredients like “corn syrup solids” and “caramel color.”